 Operating a vehicle on campus is a privilege granted by the university.
 The privilege can be withdrawn or restricted after repeated violations of traffic regulations.
 The university cannot assume responsibility for vehicles parked on campus, nor personal property left inside vehicles; please lock your vehicle at all times.
 Violations of parking regulations are the responsibility of the person who registered the vehicle on campus or the person who is the legal owner of the vehicle.

-A parking permit must be purchased in the residence life office at the time you register for classes or within three days of bringing a vehicle to campus.
 All faculty, students, staff and visitors who are frequently on campus (on campus is anywhere within TLU property borders, including all streets) must have a parking permit tag on their vehicle.
 Place your tag on the rearview mirror so that the number can be readily seen from the outside of the vehicle; on motorcycles and mopeds, attach the permit to the right front fork.
 Be sure to report any changes in ownership or personal information for your campus registration.
 All tags expire at the end of the second summer term each year.
 Temporary permits may have various expiration dates.
 The university honors all handicap license plates and issues special handicap permits upon justified request; there are numerous parking spaces reserved for those with handicapping conditions.
-A parking permit costs $50 per year.
+Parking permit fees are included in the student activity fee.
 Registration fees are nonrefundable.